 - Obligatory: required by legislation or agreement to be maintained in a segregated manner form the general revenues of the Town.
-Currently the obligatory funds are: - o Development Charges - Subdivider Contributions - o Revenue in lieu of land for park purposes under the Planning Act
+Currently the obligatory funds are: - Development Charges - o Subdivider Contributions - Revenue in lieu of land for park purposes under the Planning Act

-- Gas Tax Funding (Federal and Provincial) - Discretionary: created by Council when they wish to earmark revenues for future projects, and physically sets aside the funds.
+- o Gas Tax Funding (Federal and Provincial) - Discretionary: created by Council when they wish to earmark revenues for future projects, and physically sets aside the funds.
 It is important to note that the Town does have some Reserve Funds established, that while not obligatory, are not available for the Town to use for "Town Use".
 E.g. Land Ambulance Reserve Funds.